kevinhelvig/FLYD/README.md

 # Road-Map :construction:
 -  We firstly provide the original dataset for classification, FLYD-C. A training code is added.
 An updated version of the dataset with better registration quality will arrive later, introducing also more challenging samples with high reflection surfaces.
 -  The addition of the localization dataset is planned for soon.
--  We are still working on subsampling the original thermal recordings, which are relatively massive in order to provide access to them.
+-  We are still working on subsampling the original thermal recordings.
+An access link will be provided soon.
 -  A few thermal scans following the forward-backward conventional procedure, crossing the defect, will arrive in the coming months.

 # Benchmarking some architectures (classification task) :memo:
 Results correspond to the score presented during the QCAV 2023 conference.
-A large panel of architectures has been tested (both convolution and attention based architectures).
-The different metrics are evaluated on the test-set.
-Architectures were trained with the same hyperparameters for this work, but you should increase performance of a given architecture by adjusting its hyperparameters.
+A large panel of architectures are compared (both convolution and attention based architectures).
+The different classification metrics are evaluated on the test-set of FLYD-C.

 - Convolution-based architectures: